eplx/esp8266-Plants-Watering/README.md

 # Smart Plant Watering
-Using this project you can water your plant/s automatically considering external temperature, humidity and light.
+Using this project you can water your plant/s automatically considering external temperature, humidity, light and weather conditions.
 Also you can use this as a home weather station and check temperature, humidity and lightness from your cellphone or computer just using a browser..

-Are you leaving on vacation and nobody is available to water the plants....
-This project will help!!
+Are you leaving on vacation and nobody is available to water your plants.... this project will help!

 Requirements: